kharrigian/kharrigian.github.io/_pages/about.md

 **8/29/2019** - I have officially started my pursuit of a PhD at Johns Hopkins.
 Reach out if you're ever in Baltimore!

 **6/7/2019** - After 2 owners, 3 years, and 4 positions, today marked my last day with Warner Media Applied Analytics.
 I will forever be thankful for the opportunities that were made available to me by my wonderful colleagues during that time.
 I now look forward to taking on new challenges as a Computer Science PhD student at Johns Hopkins University.
 Starting in August, I will be working alongside the Center for Language and Speech Processing and the Malone Center for Engineering in Healthcare to create new clinical decision support tools.
-Beyond excited!

 **2/12/2019** - I've been promoted to Senior Quantitative Analyst.
 Grateful for the support that my co-workers have provided to get me to this point.